jyahdi-byte/numkit/README.md

 * [x] Persistent worker pool (`std::barrier`), replacing per-sweep thread respawn

+**In progress**

+* [ ] Real test assertions — `test_solvers.exe` currently prints
+      sweep counts and a sample grid value instead of asserting against expected results; CI compiles and runs it but doesn't check correctness yet
+* [ ] Red-black ordering, a parallelizable reformulation of
+      Gauss-Seidel
+* [ ] Conjugate gradient solver

+**Next: hyperbolic PDEs (1D advection, then wave)**

+The heat solver is elliptic — it settles to a steady state.
+Hyperbolic problems move or oscillate instead of settling, which calls for a different approach: explicit time-stepping instead of relaxation, upwind stencils instead of centered ones, and a CFL stability limit in place of a convergence tolerance.

+* [x] CFL and upwind derivation from first principles — why the numerical domain of dependence has to contain the true one
+* [ ] 1D grid with periodic boundary conditions
+* [ ] Single-threaded upwind solver, validated against the exact translating solution
+* [ ] Space-time diagram visualization
+* [ ] CFL enforcement in code, including a deliberate CFL > 1 run
+      shown failing on purpose
+* [ ] Exact-solution test wired into CI
+* [ ] Numerical diffusion vs. Courant number study

+The wave equation — leapfrog time-stepping, with energy conservation as the validation method instead of shape-matching — is a deferred stretch goal once advection is closed out.

 ## Building

 Requires g++ and make.
 From the repo root: